16. Environments and evaluation (*)#

 There is no mechanism in place that would synchronise

-the original data frame and the object in the search path.
+the original data frame and its independent copy on the search path.

 iris[["Sepal.Length"]][1] # the original `iris`